Rafsanjan: Geography

 Rafsanjan is located in south part of the Lut desert, in north-west of Kerman province.
 The longitude of this city is 56 degrees east and the latitude is 30 degrees south.
 The Average distance between Kerman and this city is 110 km.
 The city has an airport and railway (Tehran-Bandar Abbas route).
 Moreover, the altitude is 1460 m and the land-measurement is approximately 10687 km.
-North part of Rafsanjan has a common frontier with Bafgh and Zarand; south part is neighboring with Bardsir and on west side with Anar and Shahre-Babak; finally east side of this beautiful city is neighboring with Kerman and Zarand.
+North part of Rafsanjan has a common frontier with Bafgh and Zarand; south part is neighboring with Bardsir and on west side with Anar and Shahre-Babak; finally east side of this city is neighboring with Kerman and Zarand.
 Rafsanjan has two seasonal rivers named as Shour and Giouderi.
 The mountains in the area are part of Zagros range, and Sarcheshmeh and Davaran are the most famous.

+The underground lake Chah Darya is located in Rafsanjan.

 Climate

-Rafsanjan has cold and freezing winters as well as hot and dried summers.
-This city is located in the central part of Iran and this region is desert.
-The weather is hot in summer and cold in winter, days are warm and nights are cold in general.
-The average amount of rainfall is 90 mm annually.
+Rafsanjan has cold and chilly winters as well as very hot and dry summers.
+This city is located in the central part of Iran in the arid climate zone.
+Days are warm and nights are cold in general.
+The average amount of precipitation is 90 mm annually.

+Climate

 Environment

 Rafsanjan has been exposed to the polluting smoke of Sarcheshme, Khatunabad and Shahrbabak copper smelters.
 On the other hand, up to 14 pistachio orchards are sprayed every year, as a result, dozens of tons of poison are released in the pistachio orchards of Rafsanjan.
 The level of arsenic contamination in Rafsanjan water is about ten times the permissible limit, and it is strongly recommended to use authorized water purification devices for drinking water, and to ensure the health of the water purification device, the water produced by the device should also be tested.